henryw374/cljc.java-time/README.md

 In that and every other namespace, there is one var per public method/field in the corresponding class.

 For example, for the method `java.time.LocalDate/parse`, there is a corresponding function `cljc.java-time.local-date/parse`

+Instance methods take the instance as the extra first arg

 ## Usage